 Symptom: Possible Cause:

 The PTO does not engage.
 A blown fuse.

 A faulty seat switch (operator must be on seat).

 A faulty PTO switch.

 PTO belt failure.

 The PTO clutch air gap is out of adjustment.

 A faulty clutch.

-All the TCM lights are on, even with the key turned off.
-Low battery voltage.

 Hydraulic